MQ-software-carpentry/D3-visualising-data/05-javascript.md

 both files know what we're talking about.

 We're setting the width by stringing a few words together:
-'cat_image.style.width'.
+`cat_image.style.width`.

-We can think of 'cat_image' as having an attribute called 'style', which in turn has an attribute called 'width'.
+We can think of `cat_image` as having an attribute called `style`, which in turn has an attribute called `width`.

 Let's add a couple of grams.
 We have to retrieve the current object width.
-Our 'cat_image' object also has a attribute called 'offsetWidth'.
+Our `cat_image` object also has a attribute called `offsetWidth`.
 This will give us the current width as a number (as opposed to the string '200px').

 Google is your friend here.
 Use it to find out these handy functions.

-Lastly we have to append the new value with 'px'.
+Lastly we have to append the new value with `px`.

 ~~~{.js}
 var cat_image = document.getElementById('cat');